qchemlab-embedding/2023-07-14-workshop/_episodes/03-DIRAC-first-steps.md

   - Do not be shy to ask for help on PlGrid in case of cluster troubles/questions (their helpdesk is fantastic, I use it all the time)

-  - To do less typing, I like to use aliases for longer `Bash` commands.
+  - To do less typing, I like to use aliases for longer `bash` commands.
 For instance, I use:

     ```shell
     alias qg='squeue -u plggosiao'